Imir0nMan/Instigate_internship/final_version/Linear/Python/readme.md

 This is a method to solve linear equations
-Write 'python3 linear.py' in terminal to run programm Input files name is inputLinear.txt
+Write 'make' in terminal to run programm
+Then 'make clean' to remove generated files
+Input files name is inputLinear.txt
 Each line is one test
 They are given in tuples "(first_number, second_number)"